bitspittle/limp/README.md

 make some of your methods a bit more flexible.

-For example, if you have a method that takes in a String, but it gets passed a single character, you can create a converter that converts non-list items into a singleton list for you on the fly.
+For example, if you have a method that takes in a String, but it gets passed a single character, you can create a converter that converts characters into Strings of length one:

 ```kotlin
 class CharToStringConverter : Converter<String>(String::class) {